 Below are some of Cedric Price’s conceptual drawings for the £80m “Potteries Thinkbelt” across North Staffordshire, which he proposed in the mid 1960s.
 The aim was to make some productive use of the old railway lines, then being closed wholesale by Labour’s despised Dr. Beeching.
 We also had commercial mineral and mining railway lines which were expected to become disused.

+While Price had some local connections and thus local knowledge, having been born in Stone and taking his first job in Burslem after leaving school, his plans on returning to the city were almost laughably radical.
 A sort of ‘travelling university campus’ was proposed.
-This would use the former rail lines of the Potteries to provide a new 20,000-student university for North Staffordshire, a place which Price labelled “a disaster area” (New Society, No. 192, 1966).
+This would have used the former rail lines of the Potteries to provide a new 20,000-student university for North Staffordshire, a place which Price labelled “a disaster area” (New Society, No. 192, 1966).
 There would be four types of uber-modern student housing and classrooms-on-rails, all shuttling students of hard science and engineering around the Potteries, inside newly designed rail-car types named ‘Capsule’, ‘Crate’, ‘Battery’ and ‘Sprawl’.
 These units would be hermetically sealed, with no windows and with artificial atmospheres.
 Their trains would be serviced from thirty new custom-built railheads and sidings around the Potteries.
 The structures would “hot-house” students and staff, forcing them into “new living patterns”.
 Inflatable structures were also rather hazily mentioned.

 At the corners of this sprawling ‘rail university’ there would be connection hubs with airports, motorways, mainline rail stations.
 The humdrum local planners at the City Council would only be permitted to build around the network once everything was in place.